-Enrollment data must be previously entered for a subject whose data are batch-loaded.
-Either the subject is enrolled in the Enter module, or the enrollment data are batch-loaded, screened, validated, and merged before study data can be entered for the subject.
+Enrollment data must be previously entered for a participant whose data are batch-loaded.
+Either the participant is enrolled in the Enter module, or the enrollment data are batch-loaded, screened, validated, and merged before study data can be entered for the participant.